October Health – 2025 Report

 1. Set Realistic Goals

-Ensure targets and deadlines are achievable and clearly communicated to reduce pressure.
+Ensure targets are achievable and clearly communicated to avoid overwhelming employees.

 2. Encourage Regular Breaks

-Promote short, frequent breaks during work hours to maintain focus and reduce burnout.
+Promote short breaks during work hours to help employees recharge and maintain focus.

-Allow flexible working hours or remote work options to help employees manage their work-life balance.
+Allow flexible hours or remote work to help employees manage their work-life balance.